thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 ## 🌍 Elsewhere

 Nothing else except those.
-If somebody claims to be me, chances are it’s not actually me.
+I'm not on any social networks, not on Facebook, not on LinkedIn, not on Twitter, IRC, Mastodon, etc. If somebody claims to be me, chances are it’s not actually me.